 Tulane Ave is the spine of the BioDistrict and plays a critical role in providing connectivity and access throughout the district.
 Infrastructure improvements along Tulane can also have a measurable impact on stormwater management and urban heat effects, offering a tangible benefit to the surrounding community.
-Before the resources and planning needed to mobilize development are available, the BioDistrict should take a "tactical urbanism" approach to Tulane Avenue.
-Smaller investments in things like painted streets, parklets, and other small-scale features will drive short-term activation and engender support for larger projects in the long term.
+Before the resources and planning needed to mobilize development are available, the BioDistrict should advance tactical enhancements along Tulane Avenue, as investments in smaller enhancements like painted streets, parklets, and other small-scale features will drive short-term activation and engender support for larger projects in the long term.